fwromano/VLM/vLLM-VLM/README.md

 - First run downloads ~8GB model
 - Uses HuggingFace cache for subsequent runs
 - Set `HF_HOME` to change cache location
+- If using server-first: check `GET /v1/health` and server logs for device and status.

 ## Advanced Usage